baihacker/pe/README.md

 * pe: Including all the files.
 * pe_base: Some pre-including headers.
 Some macros and typedef.
-* pe_util: Utilities such as TimeDelta, KVPersistance. (it may support linux but we need change the generated cmdline and check the other codes)
+* pe_bn: Big integer.
+* pe_geometry: Support Point2D and Point3D.
+* pe_mat: Matrix operations.
+* pe_memory: Memory manipulation such as allocating large memory. (windows only)
+* pe_mod: Modular arithmetic.
 * pe_nt: Basic code of number theory.
 * pe_parallel: A simple framework to solve problem with multi-threads. (windows only)
-* pe_threads: Deprecated.
-A simple framework to solve problem with multi-threads. (windows only)
-* pe_bn: Big integer.
-* pe_memory: Memory manipulation such as allocating large memory. (windows only)
-* pe_geometry: Support Point2D and Point3D.
+* pe_parallel_algo: Parallel algorithms.
+* pe_util: Utilities such as TimeDelta, KVPersistance. (it may support linux but we need change the generated cmdline and check the other codes)

 Design principle: